Will you have a job next week? Next year?

 Managers should be studying how platforms such as Uber are eliminating middle management.

+The changes in the workforce are wreaking havoc on our political discourse.
 Our current political breakdown is rooted in a large segment of Americans feeling left behind, lost, and not recognizing this world that is emerging.
 People are scared and for good reason.
 A strong political leader would explain to them that the world is changing and would invest in helping people to enhance their skill set as well as begin studying what other social investments need to be made such as Universal Healthcare that would cover freelancers, students, entrepreneurs, and people who have been displaced.

 There are two main reasons why disruptive innovations will continue to accelerate and there is nothing anyone can do to stop them.
 The first is Capitalism, an economic system that values efficiency and cost-effectiveness.
 Computers will continue to outperform humans and therefore will be valued over human labor more and more.
 The other reason is global competition.
 No matter what the trade agreements are, if other countries are outperforming us technically we will lose.